Paul Foster-Bell: Member of Parliament

 Foster-Bell was part of a cross-party group initiated by Jan Logie to look at and advocate for LGBTI rights.
 The group consisted of Catherine Delahunty (Green), Chris Bishop (National), David Seymour (Act), Denis O'Rouke (NZ First), Denise Roche (Green), James Shaw (Green), Jan Logie (Green), Kevin Hague (Green), Louisa Wall (Labour), Nanaia Mahuta (Labour), Paul Foster-Bell (National), and Trevor Mallard (Labour).

+In April 2016, Foster-Bell convinced all MPs to unanimously pass his member's bill to create an exemption under the Sale and Supply of Alcohol Act 2012 that allowed Royal New Zealand Returned and Services' Association (RSA) veterans' clubs to serve traditional tots of liquor at gunfire breakfasts on Anzac Day.

+In March 2017, Foster-Bell had his Arbitration Amendment Bill, which aimed to change New Zealand's arbitration regime to "conform more closely to international standards" drawn in the member's bill ballot.

 Foster-Bell courted controversy in 2016 when news broke that he had 12 staff leave his office in the 2013–2016 period, amidst claims by former staffers that he had bullied them.
 Foster-Bell strongly denied these allegations, saying that he was not a bully.

 In 2016 Foster-Bell also received criticism for his travel expenses, which totaled more than $61,000 for a one-year period.
 Prime Minister John Key defended Foster-Bell's expenses, saying "It's not unusual for us to use a list MP, certainly someone with skills like he has in foreign affairs, around the country.
 Other MPs ask him to support them in terms of talks or seminars ... or to fill in, for instance, for ministers."